-Knowing how much coffee you're getting in each size can help you figure out how much caffeine is in your Starbucks drinks and, in the case of sweetened drinks and drinks containing milk and chocolate, how many calories and how much fat is in your drinks.
+Knowing how much coffee you're getting in each size can help you figure out how much caffeine is in your Starbucks drinks and, in the case of sweetened drinks and drinks containing milk and chocolate, size is a big factor in how many calories and how much fat is in your drinks.

 Here's the low down on the different cup sizes Starbucks offers, as well as exceptions to these usual sizes:

 - Demi: Literally, 'demi' means 'half.'
 Unlike most Starbucks drink size names, it is of French origin (not Italian origin).
 The Demi size is the smallest size at Starbucks and is used to describe an espresso drink size.
 It's three ounces (89 milliliters), which sounds tiny until you realize it's only for standard espresso shots, which are usually only about one ounce each.
 And that a double shot is usually under two ounces.
 Yikes!